-To be honest I am not an experienced biker.
-Before Bali, I had never ridden a motorcycle in my life except for a couple of laps around my grandparent’s village with a friend’s scooter.
-So the question of whether renting a scooter in Bali was dangerous or not, was a constant concern during the previous days.
+To be honest, I am not an experienced biker.
+Before Bali, I had never ridden a motorcycle in my life, except for a couple of laps around my grandparents’ village on a friend’s scooter.
+The question of whether renting a scooter in Bali was dangerous or not was previously a constant concern for me.

-Upon my return, I decided to tell my experience of traveling around Bali by scooter for the first time, since it is one of the best things to do in Bali.
+Upon my return from my trip, I decided to share my experience of traveling around Bali by scooter for the first time, since it is one of the best things to do in Bali.

-In this guide to renting a scooter in Bali to travel across the island, you will find information about where to rent a scooter in Bali, documentation, insurance, scooter rental prices in Bali and answer the big question: Is it really dangerous to rent a scooter in Bali?
+In this guide to renting a scooter in Bali to travel across the island, you’ll find information about where to rent a scooter in Bali, documentation, insurance, scooter rental prices in Bali, and an answer to the big question: Is it really dangerous to rent a scooter in Bali?

 Travel around Bali by Scooter

-If you have already decided to rent a scooter in Bali, you will find the information you need to plan your trip here.
+If you have already decided to rent a scooter in Bali, you’ll find the information you need to plan your trip here.

 Is it dangerous to ride a scooter in Bali?

-Riding a scooter in Bali is as dangerous as anywhere in the world, so even if the laws are not very restrictive, always wear a helmet.
+Riding a scooter in Bali is as dangerous as anywhere else in the world, so even if the laws are not very strict, always wear a helmet.

 International driving license in Bali

-The policemen get a good bonus every day just by stopping tourists and issuing tickets for driving without a license.
-To avoid this, first, you must drive like a Balinese.
-For instance, you must drive among the crowds, drive on the hard shoulder, on the left, on the right, pass between trucks, and honk your horn.
+The policemen get a good bonus every day just for stopping tourists and issuing tickets for driving without a license.
+To avoid this, first, you have to drive like a Balinese local.
+For instance, drive among the crowds, drive on the hard shoulder, on the left, on the right, pass between trucks, and honk your horn.

-If you look like a tourist, the police will pull you over and if you don’t have an international driving permit they will make up the ticket price, depending on the police officer on duty.
+If you look like a tourist, the police will pull you over, and if you don’t have an international driving permit, they’ll make up the ticket price, which depends on the police officer on duty.
 There have been cases where they have charged more than one million rupees ($70), so plan ahead and do the paperwork to get your international driver’s license before your Bali scooter rental.

 How can I get the international driving permit & license to ride a scooter in Bali?